(a) When a Deposition May Be Taken.

 (iv) the officer's administration of the oath or affirmation to the deponent; and

 (v) the identity of all persons present.(C) After the Deposition.
 At the end of a deposition, the officer must state on the record that the deposition is complete and must set out any stipulations made by the attorneys about custody of the transcript or recording and of the exhibits, or about any other pertinent matters.(6) Notice or Subpoena Directed to an Organization.
 In its notice or subpoena, a party may name as the deponent a public or private corporation, a partnership, an association, a governmental agency, or other entity and must describe with reasonable particularity the matters for examination.
 The named organization must then designate one or more officers, directors, or managing agents, or designate other persons who consent to testify on its behalf; and it may set out the matters on which each person designated will testify.
-A subpoena must advise a nonparty organization of its duty to make this designation.
+Before or promptly after the notice or subpoena is served, the serving party and the organization must confer in good faith about the matters for examination.
+A subpoena must advise a nonparty organization of its duty to confer with the serving party and to designate each person who will testify.
 The persons designated must testify about information known or reasonably available to the organization.
 This paragraph (6) does not preclude a deposition by any other procedure allowed by these rules.

 (7) Special Notice.
 A plaintiff seeking to depose a person is not required to obtain leave of court under Rule 30(a)(2)(A) if the deposition notice:(A) states that deponent is about to leave the state and will be unavailable for a deposition unless it is taken before expiration of the 30-day period, and(B) sets forth facts to support the statement; and(C) is signed by the plaintiff's attorney.If a party shows that, when the party was served with a special notice the party was unable through the exercise of diligence to obtain counsel to represent the party at the deposition, the depositions may not be used against the party.